schuellerf/pr-best-practices/get_pull_requests.md

   -h, --help            show this help message and exit --github-token GITHUB_TOKEN
+                        Set a token for github.com --jira-host JIRA_HOST
+                        The jira hostname to use --jira-token JIRA_TOKEN
-                        Set a token for github.com --org ORG             Set an organisation on github.com --repo REPO           Set a repo in `--org` on github.com --author AUTHOR       Author of pull requests
+                        Set the API token for jira --org ORG             Set an organisation on github.com --repo REPO           Set a repo in `--org` on github.com --author AUTHOR       Author of pull requests